devopshobbies/terraform-tutorial/README.md

 ### Watch V-P-N free.

-If you have difficulties to connect to youtube there is an alternative way, you can watch videos from [Here](https://inv.bp.projectsegfau.lt/playlist?list=PLYrn63eEqAzZssgLu8Um_k1v8Pvh7-l7b).
+If you have difficulties to connect to youtube there is an alternative way, you can use tools like [Invidious](https://inv.bp.projectsegfau.lt/feed/popular).

 ### Video lists